 Most of his time away from work is spent playing football (managing/captaining his Saturday team).
 Alternatively you'll find him watching live-comedy somewhere in London, or enjoying the snow in the Alps.

-Harry Rickerby, CSO
+Harry Rickerby, Platform Architect

 Harry studied at Imperial College, attaining an MRes in Systems and Synthetic Biology (Distinction).

 Harry was LabGenius’ first employee, co-inventing the company's foundational library synthesis technology and applying this to numerous directed evolution projects.
 Harry also serves as a technical advisor to the EPSRC-funded Portabolomics project at Newcastle University.

 Harry loves kayaking, hiking in the mountains, noodling on his guitar and home-brewing.

 Fiona is responsible for characterising the proteins we are producing as part of our product portfolio to ready them for pre-clinical testing.